julep-ai/julep/gitbook/samantha-1-turbo/overview.md

 `samantha-1-turbo` a conversational LLM, is a fine-tuned version of Mistral-7B-v0.1.

-During the fine-tuning process, [35 open-source datase](#user-content-fn-1)[^1]ts were adapted to enhance the model's capabilities.
+During the fine-tuning process, 35 open-source datasets were adapted to enhance the model's capabilities.
 Each dataset underwent formatting and revision to not only support a conversational structure involving multiple turns and participants, but also incorporate the ability for native function calling.
 This enabled the conversational LLM to seamlessly integrate conversational dynamics with function execution within the same context.

 ### Key Features

 * Fine-tuned for human-like conversations.
 * Handles multi-turn multi-participant conversations.
-* Fine-tuned for function calling.
+* Supports function-calling.
 * Special context section for embedded Chain of Thought.
 * Special context section for memory management.
 * More control over anthropomorphic personality.